ZoroWang/DBR-Python-Build-Project/README.md

 ## Dynamsoft Barcode Reader - Python Edition

 *Dynamsoft Barcode Reader - Python Edition contains all the features of Dynamsoft Barcode Reader.
-It brings convenience for customers whos develop in Python.
-What's more, there are some examples avaliable in [Github](https://github.com/dynamsoft-dbr/python-barcode), you could refer these example to build your own application.
+It brings convenience for customers who develop in Python.
+What's more, there are some examples avaliable in [Github](https://github.com/dynamsoft-dbr/python-barcode), you could refer to these example to build your own application.
 If you have any inquiries about our product, please contact us.*

 ## Table Of Contents
 - [Contact US](#Contact-US)